 She is a nationally recognized leader on health, retirement security and other issues important to older Americans.
 Her career spans 35 years in the government and nonprofit sectors.

-LeaMond worked extensively on health care and pension issues before entering the trade field, beginning her career in the Public Health Service, the Medicaid program and the Department of Commerce.
-She served in the Office of Management and Budget, the Department of Education and later on Capitol Hill as chief of staff to a senior member of Congress in the Democratic leadership.
+Prior to coming to AARP, she served as the chief of staff and assistant U.S. trade representative for congressional affairs at the Office of the United States Trade Representative (USTR).
+In this role, she oversaw operations and management of the 200-person agency.
+She coordinated public affairs, private sector outreach, policy development and legislative strrategy for the enactment of landmark trade legislation.
+She successfully managed legislative efforts that helped secure passage of major presidential legislative initiatives, including the North American Free Trade Agreement, the Uruguay Round (GATT) and China MFN.
+She worked extensively on health care and pension issues before entering the trade field, beginning her career in the Public Health Service, the Medicaid program and the Department of Commerce.
+She served in the Office of Management and Budget, the Department of Education (from which she received the ‘Professional Achievement Award’) and later on Capitol Hill as chief of staff to a senior member of Congress in the Democratic leadership.

-In addition, for five years LeaMond was president of the Congressional Economic Leadership Institute, a nonprofit and nonpartisan forum for education and dialogue with members of Congress on economic competitiveness and trade issues.
+In addition, for five years she served as president of the Congressional Economic Leadership Institute, a nonprofit and nonpartisan forum for education and dialogue with members of Congress on economic competitiveness and trade issues.

-LeaMond holds a bachelor's degree from Smith College and a master's degree in public policy and urban planning from the John F. Kennedy School of Government at Harvard University.
-She is a former trustee of Smith College and serves on the Board of the International Women's Forum of Washington, D.C.
-She is a member of the Dean's Advisory Leadership Council at the John F. Kennedy School of Government, the Academy of Nursing's Raise the Voice Advisory Council and the KB Home National Advisory Board on home and community development.
+She holds a bachelor's degree from Smith College and a master's degree in public policy and urban planning from the John F. Kennedy School of Government at Harvard University.
+She is a former trustee of Smith College, a member of the KB Home National Advisory Board on home and community development, and a member of the board of the International Women's Forum of Washington, D.C.
+She was named by The Hill as one of the “Top Lobbyists” in 2011, 2012, 2013 and 2014.